Counselling & Psychology

 As you may already know, the purpose of counselling is to help those dealing with anxiety, stress, or depression.
 It embraces the saying that ‘an ounce of prevention is equal to a pound of cure’, which means counselling can help deal with your issues before they get severe.

-While there remains the opportunity for individual and group counselling, clients choose either of them as per their need and convenience.
+While there remains the opportunity for individual and group counselling, clients choose either of them as per their needs and convenience.
 This blog guides you about the advantages and disadvantages of individual counselling to help you decide which one you should go for.

 Individual counselling is the process of one-on-one discussion between the client and the counsellor in a safe and confidential environment.